 Hyde Park is London’s most famous green space, filled with stunning monuments and an array of wildlife.
 It’s a beautiful place to wander through any time of year, but if you’re there in the summer then you need to take a boat out on the famous Serpentine Lake.

 Look sharp because you might run into royalty while having tea at this official palace on the edge of Kensington Gardens.
-The palace is home to an exquisite collection of royal fashion from the 18th century to the present day and includes an exhibition, Fashion and Style, of Diana, Princess of Wales.
+The palace is home to an exquisite collection of royal fashion from the 18th century to the present day and frequently includes an exhibition.

 Well known for its large advertising displays for various adverts, Piccadilly is surrounded by numerous tourist spots and must-see locations, including Leicester Square and Soho with their vibrant, busy streets.

 Let loose and go for some late-night karaoke in this area rammed with bars, clubs, restaurants and live music venues.
 Soho has the densest concentration of eateries, galleries, shops and clubs in central London and is known to many as the true heart of the city.

 With its position in the heart of London, Trafalgar Square is one of the most famous squares in the world.
 Say hello to Nelson’s Column, the giant lions and fountains in this vibrant square outside the National Gallery and St Martin-in-the-Fields church.

 Get a true taste of the Far East in London’s Chinatown.
 And it’s not just a feast for the eyes and for culture, it’s also a literal feast in the form of authentic Chinese restaurants, where you’ll find everything from Szechuan specialities to dim sum and regional buffets.